AbomiNathan96/TickTakToe/README.md

 then run all the games to get the outcome and bam all the games stored

 then just use that data to only do the best moves

+if you find a way to win add to inssues please give all the terminal